mdn/content/files/en-us/web/api/user-agent_client_hints_api/index.md

 ### Use cases for User-Agent Client Hints

-The [User-Agent Client Hints Explainer]() explains some potential use cases for the API.
-These include:
+Potential use cases include:

 - Providing custom-tailored polyfills to users on identifying that their browser lacked some web platform feature.
 - Working around browser bugs.
 - Recording browser analytics.
 - Adapting content based on user-agent information.
   This includes serving different content to mobile devices, in particular devices identified as low-powered.
   It might also include adapting the design to tailor the interfaces to the user's OS, or providing links to OS-specific ones.
 - Providing a notification when a user logs in from a different browser or device, as a security feature.
 - Providing the correct binary executable, on a site offering a download.
 - Collecting information about the browser and device to identify application errors.